Accession of Turkey to the European Union: Report history for Turkey's ability to assume the obligations of EU membership

+totally incompatible early stage considerable efforts needed some level of preparation further efforts needed moderately advanced good level of preparation advanced well advanced † This chart does not indicate chapters which have been provisionally closed and/or chapters which have been frozen. ‡ After the 2004 enlargement of the European Union, four more chapters were added and/or restructured, bringing the total number of acquis communautaire chapters to 35.

 Pre-accession support to Turkey

 The European Commission's long-term budget proposal for the 2021-2027 period released in May 2018 included pre-accession funding for a Western Balkan Strategy for further enlargement, but omitted Turkey.